White Plains Commercial Bankruptcy Attorney

 Chapter 11 and 13 provide certain protections to companies that use them.
 Essentially, you’ll be able to submit a plan to the entities to which you owe money, which outlines a plan to repay them.
 A trustee appointed by the court will oversee this.
 This allows a structured settlement of your debts, rather than a wholesale liquidation in an effort to repay what you owe.
 This can help you pay your debts on your own terms rather than facing liquidation, wage garnishment, or aggressive debt collection.

 You and your lawyer can discuss what your priorities are and how bankruptcy protection may be used to ensure your business can survive and even thrive in the future.

 That’s why it’s so essential to contact a qualified White Plains, New York bankruptcy lawyer in the beginning of your business bankruptcy process rather than the end.
-Michael Schwartz believes his role is to help New Yorkers who need his advice get back on track.
-It’s not always an instant or easy process, but Michael Schwartz is committed to making it as painless as possible for his clients to understand the business law around bankruptcy procedures, while keeping them informed the whole way.
+Michael Schwartz believes his role is to help New Yorkers who need his advice to understand bankruptcy laws get back on track.
+It’s not always an instant or easy process, but Michael H. Schwartz, P.C. is committed to making it as painless as possible for his clients to understand the business law around bankruptcy procedures, while keeping them informed the whole way.

 How Our White Plains Business Bankruptcy Lawyer Can Help You

 If you need to file for bankruptcy to either liquidate or restructure your business, Michael H. Schwartz, P.C., is the White Plains bankruptcy attorney you need.
-Call now to schedule your free consultation to talk about your bankruptcy options if think you may need to file bankruptcy in New York.
+Call our law offices now to schedule your free consultation to talk about your bankruptcy options if think you may need to file bankruptcy in New York.